 How is Henrico Education Foundation supporting HCPS virtual learning this fall?

-- Partnered with HCPS to provide full-day programs at four schools.
-Staff members will work closely with HCPS to support virtual learning
+- Partnership with HCPS to provide full-day programs at four schools.
+Staff members work closely with HCPS to support virtual learning

 - 625 additional WiFi hotspots for students and teachers without internet access

 - E-books to expand the number of books students and teachers can access electronically

 - Staff training to assist with remote learning:

 - Training for principals and instructional coaches in supporting teachers in virtual learning

 - Curriculum writing support for HCPS Virtual Learning Modules

 - Guest Educator Webinars for virtual teaching strategies

 It’s easy, we bring the program to them!
 Through HEF’s Community Learning Center (CLC) initiative, working in partnership with HCPS,…Read More